twse/random-stuff/Third-Party Notices.md

 Written by Marianne Roderus

 This Software is licensed, not sold.
 InnoVal Systems Solutions, Inc. (hereinafter referred to as InnoVal) grants you a license for the Software in the country where you received the Software.
 You obtain no other rights other than those granted under this license.

-WebWilly was packaged using Info-ZIP's compression utility.
-Info-ZIP's software (Zip, UnZip and related utilities) is free and can be obtained as source code or executables from various bulletin board services and anonymous-ftp sites.

-IBM, OS/2, and WebExplorer are registered trademarks of the IBM Corporation.
-Netscape and Navigator are registered trademarks of Netscape Communications Corporation.
-WebWilly and NetExtra are trademarks of InnoVal Systems Solutions, Inc. All other brands, both cited and not cited, are trademarks, registered trademarks, or service marks of their respective companies.
-WebWilly is licensed software and is copyrighted.